I recently stumbled upon an interesting problem:

 Food for thought, relation to the naive-backprop approach: In the gradient descent approach I was thinking of minimizing the function

-This expression is similar to the Lagrange function with the exception of the L1 norm placed on the constraint function $g$ (also, here the negative of $f$ is minimized rather than maximizing $f$ - which is equivalent).
-Perhaps minimizing this expression would result in a similar answer as using the Lagrangian multiplier approach if the same $\lambda$ is employed.
+This expression is similar to the Lagrange function with the exception of the L1 norm placed on the constraint function g (also, here the negative of f is minimized rather than maximizing f - which is equivalent).
+Perhaps minimizing this expression would result in a similar answer as using the Lagrangian multiplier approach if the same λ is employed.
 However, I have not derived this or tested it empirically.

 Solving our problem: